-Our stock price is likely to be highly volatile and the value of your investment could decline significantly
+Our stock price is likely to be highly volatile and the value of your investment could decline significantly.

 The market prices for securities of biotechnology companies in general have been highly volatile and may continue to be highly volatile in the future.
 Moreover, our stock price has fluctuated frequently, and these fluctuations are often not related to our financial results.
-For the twelve months ended March 31, 2005, the 52-week range of the market price of our stock was from \$4.32 to \$11.25 per share.
+For the twelve months ended September 30, 2005, the 52-week range of the market price of our stock was from \$3.68 to \$10.44 per share.
 The following factors, in addition to other risk factors described in this section, may have a significant impact on the market price of our common stock:

-announcements of technological innovations or new products by us or our competitors;

-- developments or disputes concerning patents or proprietary rights; - status of new or existing licensing or collaborative agreements; - we or our licensees achieving or failing to achieve development milestones; - publicity regarding actual or potential medical results relating to products under development by us or our competitors; - regulatory developments in both the United States and foreign countries; - public concern as to the safety of pharmaceutical products; - actual or anticipated fluctuations in our operating results; - changes in financial estimates or recommendations by securities analysts; - economic and other external factors or other disasters or crises; and - period-to-period fluctuations in our financial results.
+- announcements of technological innovations or new products by us or our competitors; - developments or disputes concerning patents or proprietary rights; - status of new or existing licensing or collaborative agreements; - we or our licensees achieving or failing to achieve development milestones; - publicity regarding actual or potential medical results relating to products under development by us or our competitors; - publicity regarding certain public health concerns for which we are or may be developing treatments for; - regulatory developments in both the United States and foreign countries; - public concern as to the safety of pharmaceutical products; - actual or anticipated fluctuations in our operating results; - changes in financial estimates or recommendations by securities analysts; - changes in the structure of healthcare payment systems, including developments in price control legislation; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - additions or departures of key personnel or members of our board of directors; - sales of substantial amounts of our stock by existing stockholders, including officers or directors; - economic and other external factors or other disasters or crises; and - period-to-period fluctuations in our financial results.

-Because stock ownership is concentrated, you and other investors will have limited influence on stockholder decisions
+Because stock ownership is concentrated, you and other investors will have limited influence on stockholder decisions.

-As of March 31, 2005, our directors, executive officers and some principal stockholders and their affiliates beneficially owned approximately 43.9% (directors and officers, together with their relevant affiliates owned 25.6%) of our outstanding common stock and common stock equivalents.
+As of September 30, 2005, our directors, executive officers and some principal stockholders and their affiliates beneficially owned approximately 41.2% (directors and officers, together with their relevant affiliates owned 33.6%) of our outstanding common stock and common stock equivalents.
 As a result, these holders, if acting together, are able to significantly influence matters requiring stockholder approval, including the election of directors.
 This concentration of ownership may delay, defer or prevent a change in our control.

-We have anti-takeover provisions in our corporate charter documents that may result in outcomes with which you do not agree
+We have anti-takeover provisions in our corporate charter documents that may result in outcomes with which you do not agree.